Belta-shazzar/interactify-risevest_assessment/README.md

 The above query is an optimized version of what was given me in the **readme.md** of my assessment.
 While the query uses correlated subqueries in both the WHERE and ORDER BY clauses, which can be performance-intensive on large datasets, my query employs Common Table Expressions (CTEs) to pre-calculate post counts and latest comments, improving performance and ensuring clarity and maintainability with a structure that's easier to read, modify, or extend.
 Additionally, my query handles null values with COALESCE to return 0 for users with no posts, and offers flexibility for adding more complex logic without complicating the main query.

-To test that it works, run `yarn seeder:seed` to seed the database after setting up the project in development mode. see [Local Development Setup](#local-development-setup)
+To test that it works, run `yarn seeder:seed` to seed the database after setting up the project in development mode, then call the endpoint on postman or your choice API client.
+For local development set up, see [Local Development Setup](#local-development-setup)

 ### Link to the Assessment